 Growing Peppers Indoors – Year Round Pepper Harvests

 Peppers are perennial plants in nature, meaning that they can live for multiple years.
 Plants of the genus Capsicum originate in tropical climates with warm, often humid conditions.
-However, in colder climates, they will not survive a frost.
+However, in colder climates, they will not survive a hard frost.

 Viparspectra XS 1000 and P1500

-Indoor grow tent for peppers with Viparspectra lights.
+Indoor grow tent with peppers.

 Thankfully, we can bring existing plants indoors to overwinter them.
 Or, if you prefer to keep your plants inside from the start, peppers can be grown indoors from seed to harvest.
+If you want to learn how to grow peppers from seed outdoors, start with this guide.

 This article will cover everything you need to know for growing peppers inside from start to finish.
 I’ll discuss the supplies you will need, along with the steps to get your plants growing strong indoors.
 Let’s get started!